Restream/reindexer/fulltext.md

   - 3 - same as '2', but also allows to find words with 1 changed symbol AND 1 extra/missing symbol at the same time.
 For example, query `sward~` will match to `sward`, `sword`, `swords`, `ward`, `wards`, `war` and `swards`.
   - 4 - same as '3', but also allows to find words with 2 changed symbols at the same time.
 For example, query `sward~` will match to `dword` (in addition to all the results, which it would match to with `MaxTypos == 3`).
 - MaxTypoLen - Maximum word length for building and matching variants with typos.
 Larger values will also require more RAM for typos mappings.
-- TyposDetailedConfig - those configs are serving to tune tune typos algorithm more precisely.
+- TyposDetailedConfig - those configs are used to fine-tune typo correction algorithm.
   - MaxMissingLetters - allows to configure maximum number of symbols, which may be removed from the initial term to transform it into the result word.
-Posible values are: [-1, 2].
+Possible values are: [-1, 2].
 Values, larger than `(MaxTypos / 2) + (MaxTypos % 2)` will be reduced to this value.
   - MaxExtraLetters - allows to configure maximum number of symbols, which may be added to the initial term to transform it into the result word.
-Posible values are: [-1, 2].
+Possible values are: [-1, 2].
 Values, larger than `(MaxTypos / 2) + (MaxTypos % 2)` will be reduced to this value.
   - MaxTypoDistance - allows to configure maximum distance between removed and added symbol in case of the symbols switch (requires MaxTypos >= 2).
     For example, with `MaxTypoDistance = -1` (means 'no limitations') and `MaxTypos == 2` query `dword~` will match to both `sword` and `words` (i.e. initial symbol may not only be changed, but also may be moved to any distance).
     And with `MaxTypoDistance = 0` (default) and `MaxTypos == 2` positions of the initial and result symbol must be the same.
 I.e. query `dword~` will match to `sword`, but will not match to `words`.
     Possible values for MaxTypoDistance: [-1,100].
   - MaxSymbolPermutationDistance - by design this parameter goes in pair with MaxTypoDistance.
 It allows to relax restrictions from MaxTypoDistance to be able to handle repositioning of the same symbol.
     For example, with `MaxSymbolPermutationDistance = 0`, `MaxTypoDistance = 0` and `MaxTypos == 2` query `wsord~` will not match to the word `sword`, because it requires to either switch 2 letters with each other or change 2 letters on the same positions.
-    With `MaxSymbolPermutationDistance = 1`, this symbol perutation will be handled independant from `MaxTypoDistance = 0` and query `wsord~` will be able to recieve `sword` as a result.
+    With `MaxSymbolPermutationDistance = 1`, this symbol permutation will be handled independent from `MaxTypoDistance = 0` and query `wsord~` will be able to receive `sword` as a result.

 ### More examples